Overview

 Fragments & Anecdotes

-• Oral histories from long-term residents near Mount Coot-tha refer to
+• Oral histories from long-term residents near San Bruno Mountain

 events.
-One resident, who lived on Simpsons Road in the
+One resident, who lived on Visitacion Avenue in the

 1960s, recalled that three neighboring properties would simultaneously